gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

       - photo cannot be dragged outside of frame
    - Each photo in frame is pinchable
       - photo cannot be resized out of frame
+- A user can toggle between frame mode and single photo mode
+   - Use the first photo (left most frame photo) as the single photo image (and vice-versa)
+   - If a user has more than one photo in frame mode
+      - Use left most frame photo as single photo
+      - Save existing framed photos if a user returns to frame mode
 - A user can upload a photo
    - The ```photo/create``` request should be started in the background before a user has tapped on 'post'
    - The request should get sent on a 2 second delay after the user loads view 12.3